corda/corda-gradle-plugins/cordapp-cpk/README.md

 The plugin will declare these packages using the OSGI `DynamicImport-Package` header.

-If necessary, we can update these package names via the `cordapp-config.properties` file by adding a comma-separated list to the `Required-Packages` key:
+If necessary, we can update these package names via the `cordapp-configuration.properties` file by adding a comma-separated list to the `Required-Packages` key:
 ```
 Required-Packages=org.foo,org.bar
 ```